-Let me clarify: It’s not a perception.
+Let me clarify: It’s not just a perception.

-But there is a way out.
+But there is a solution.

-I see day in and day out that those who even only dabble in planned giving tend to have more stable jobs, earn higher pay, and hold down a position longer than those who “think and eat” only annual and major gifts.
+However, I see day in and day out that those who even only dabble in planned giving tend to have more stable jobs, earn higher pay, and hold down a position longer than those who “think and eat” only annual and major gifts.
 And for the most part, the planned giving industry is composed of more mature fundraisers.
-Although I am not necessarily referring to age, this industry is one of the few that does [naturally] discriminate against the young!
+Although I am not necessarily referring to age, this industry is one of the few that does (naturally) discriminate against the young!

 Bottom line?
 Grow up, grow out of annual fundraising, and get into planned giving instead.
 You’ll go from job-hopping to career building, enjoy your work a whole lot more, and make a significant difference along the way.